-UPDATE, winter 2023: Take old-world European charm and mix it with an open, friendly bustling North American city, and you've got Montreal.
-It's no surprise that the city was recently ranked one of the best cities in the world—not to mention home to the world's coolest street, and 5th best neighbouhood on earth.
-The second oldest city in Canada, Montreal's combination of history and landscape with 20th century architectural wonders results in a never-ending list of attractions.
+Take old-world European charm and mix it with an open, friendly bustling North American city, and you've got Montreal.
+It's no surprise that the city is home to one of the best neighbourhoods in the world.
+The second oldest city in Canada, Montreal's combination of history and landscape with twentieth-century architectural wonders results in a never-ending list of attractions.
 Try inspiring museums; hidden bars and secret speakeasies; fine dining in next-level restaurants and the top tables (plus some stellar cheap eats).
 Tourists are amazed by Montréal, and locals keep falling back in love with it.

 What is the most visited place in Montreal?